fangyiyu/GNPassGAN/README.md

 # GNPassGAN

-This repository is created for the review process of paper "GNPassGAN: Improved Generative Adversarial Networks For Trawling Offline Password Guessing"  for ASSS 2022.
+This repository is created for the paper "GNPassGAN: Improved Generative Adversarial Networks For Trawling Offline Password Guessing"  published at ASSS 2022.

 GNPassGAN is an offline password guessing tool based on PassGAN with the implementation of [Gradient Normalization](https://github.com/basiclab/GNGAN-PyTorch) in Pytorch 1.10.